josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/🪬_Beyond_Zionism/🕯️_kol_nidre_and_european_viral_ignorance.md

 Further discussion in other nodes in this folder, discuss the pull and push factors which have existed for the entirety of the time that this nation-state taking the name of Israel has existed, which demonstrate how the entire ecosystem of the West has contributed to this reality today.

-this is not to argue against accountability but to provide context on the wider power network at play, outside of the Jewish community in isolation; Zionism is primarily a Western idea, not necessarily a Jewish one, although the overlap is real.
+This is not to argue against accountability but to provide context on the wider power network at play, outside of the Jewish community in isolation; Zionism is primarily a Western idea, not necessarily a Jewish one, although the overlap is real.

 ---